-- The Department of Education plans to add 876 pedagogues in FY 2014, and an additional 377 pedagogues in FY 2015 (for a total of 1,253 positions), mostly to staff anticipated enrollment increases in special education programs.
-(The department plans to add 1,914 employees to staff an expansion of full-day prekindergarten and after-school programs, but these costs will be funded with State education aid.) - The Administration for Children's Services (ACS) plans to add 508 positions, including additional child protective specialists and supervisors, to improve investigative practices and monitoring of high-risk cases.
-The increase is expected to reduce the average number of open child-protective cases assigned to ACS caseworkers in the family services unit, from 12 to 8. - The Police Department plans to increase civilian staffing by 411 positions, including 178 police communication technicians to reduce overtime costs and 147 additional traffic enforcement agents to enforce the Mayor's Vision Zero initiative.
-The police force will remain at 34,483 officers during the financial plan period, which is 1,290 fewer officers than the peak in FY 2006 before force levels began to decline. - The Department of Transportation plans to increase staffing by 288 positions primarily to implement aspects of the Mayor's Vision Zero initiative, such as the redesign and construction of roads and traffic intersections, and the installation and maintenance of additional speed cameras. - The Department of Social Services plans to increase staffing slightly (by 165 positions) to staff a number of mayoral initiatives, but also expects to eliminate the need for more than 1,000 positions once a web-based application process for social services has been implemented.
+- The Department of Education plans to add 1,253 pedagogues, mostly to staff special education programs.
+(The department plans to add 1,914 employees to staff an expansion of full-day prekindergarten and after-school programs, but these costs will be funded by an increase in State education aid.) - The Police Department plans to add 611 civilians, including 200 administrative aides to allow police officers to be redeployed to patrol functions and 147 traffic enforcement agents for the Mayor's Vision Zero initiative.
+The police force will remain at 34,483 officers during the financial plan period, 1,290 fewer officers than the peak in FY 2006 before force levels began to decline. - The Fire Department is expected to add 602 employees to increase uniformed staffing to 10,780 (the highest level since February 2011). - The Administration for Children's Services (ACS) plans to add 508 employees, including additional child protective specialists and supervisors to improve investigative practices and monitoring of high-risk cases.
+The increase is expected to reduce the average number of open child-protective cases assigned to ACS caseworkers in the family services unit, from 12 to 8. - The Department of Correction plans to add 404 employees, mainly to provide additional mental health services to inmates and to improve security. - The Department of Transportation plans to add 292 employees, including staff for the Mayor's Vision Zero initiative. - The Department of Social Services plans to add 186 employees to staff a number of new initiatives.
+The department plans to reduce staffing by 790 employees between fiscal years 2015 and 2017 once a web-based application process for social services has been implemented.

-Figure 37 City-Funded Staffing Levels (Full-Time and Full-Time-Equivalents)
+Figure 39 City-Funded Staffing Levels (Full-Time and Full-Time-Equivalents)